PheloiVim/PheloiVim/README.md

    nvim
    ```

-**Customization:**
+## **Customization:**

 This configuration utilizes Lua for customization.
-Explore the files within the repository (`~/.config/nvim`) to understand the current settings.
+Explore the files within the repository to understand the current settings.
 Modify these files to personalize your Neovim experience.

-**Further Information:**
+## Further Information:

 - **LazyVim Documentation:** [https://www.lazyvim.org/](https://www.lazyvim.org/)
 - **Feel free to reach out with any questions or suggestions!**